shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 *************************************************

-If you are alerted to an inappropriate ORA submission that you want to cancel and :ref:`remove from peer assessment<Remove a student response from peer grading>`, locate the specific submission by following these steps.
+If you are alerted to an inappropriate ORA submission that you want to cancel and :ref:`remove from peer assessment<Remove a learner response from peer grading>`, locate the specific submission by following these steps.

 #.
 Ask the person who reported the incident to send you a sample of text from